coredns/corefile-migration/README.md

 ## Command Line Converter Example

-An example use of this library is provided [here](../corefile-tool/).
+An example use of this library is provided [here](corefile-tool/).

-## Kubernetes Cluster Managemnt Tool Usage
+## Example: Kubernetes Cluster Managemnt Tool Usage

 This is an example flow of how this library could be used by a Kubernetes cluster management tool to perform a Corefile migration during an upgrade...